Pest Control Legislation

 - The Destructive Imported Animals Act 1932 (Amendment) Regulations 1992 (SI 1992/3302).
 This Act controls the importing and keeping of destructive animals that are not native to the UK.
 And for the trapping and killing of these animals.
 A good example would be mink.

 - The Pests Act 1954.
-This Act orders that rabbits now be considered a pest and that they be removed and cleared from all land.
+This Act orders that rabbits now be considered a pest and be removed and cleared from all land.
 The person occupying the land bears the responsibility to clear these pests.

 - Wildlife and Countryside Act 1981.
 This Act makes it an offence to kill or injure any wild animal, insect, or bird listed on Schedule 5.
-The list is exhaustive, and includes adders, polecats, voles, and many amphibians and insects.
+The list is exhaustive and includes adders, polecats, voles, and many amphibians and insects.
 Their habitat must not be disturbed, and methods of killing or removing such animals are strictly controlled.
-A full list of wild animals on Schedule 5 is available on the Joint Nature Conservation Committee website at www.jncc.gov.uk.
-We at Young's Pest Control are experts in the identifying of those species that must not be injured or killed.
+A complete list of wild animals on Schedule 5 is available on the Joint Nature Conservation Committee website at www.jncc.gov.uk.
+We at Young's Pest Control are experts in identifying those species that must not be injured or killed.

 - The Protection of Badgers Act 1992.
-This Act relates to the ban on killing or disturbing badgers or their setts, and in particular allowing dogs to enter the setts is prohibited.
+This Act relates to the ban on killing or disturbing badgers or their setts, and in particular, allowing dogs to enter the setts is prohibited.